FAQs for candidates of NMC Test of Competence Part 2 (OSCE)

 What happens next?

-Once the candidate enters our process they will receive a link and password to pay, you will then receive a link to our online booking service.
-You will then be prompted to choose a date for the test that is most convenient for you.
-Following payment you will gain access to all our online resources and E-Library.
+Once the candidate enters our process they will receive a booking link and password to choose a suitable date and time slot, and then make payment.
+Following payment they will gain access to all our online resources and E-Library.

 What is expected of me on the test day?

 To ensure that you fully understand the expectation of the exam, please refer to the summary of regulations for candidates.

 How long does the test take?

 All information is available to you in our e-learning library once you have booked and paid for your test.
 For additional information on the OSCE please see the Taking the OSCE guide.

 The test costs £794.

 A part resit will cost £397 and a full resit will cost £794.
 Please refer to the Candidate Information handbook for further information on resits.